 I am very happy with the decision I made to complete my clinical fellowship year and one additional year at the same school district before deciding to become a traveling SLP.
 I got great mentorship, and the experience helped me feel more confident in my clinical skills even as I transitioned to other settings.
 My clinical fellowship experience is not something I would have changed because it has helped me become a stronger, more confident SLP, and that is something I now take with me to every place I go.

 Kathryn Mancewicz, MS, CCC-SLP is a full time RVer and traveling speech language pathologist (SLP).
+She also provides online speech therapy for kids of all ages.
 She graduated in 2017 from the University of New Mexico with a Masters of Speech Language Pathology and a bilingual emphasis.
 In the past 5 years, Kathryn has lived in 7 different states and counting.
 She writes about her work as a traveling SLP and how it has helped shape and accelerate her journey towards financial independence at her blog Money and Mountains.

 We would like to thank Kathryn for her insightful article about traveling during the clinical fellowship year!
 If you’re an SLP or SLP student considering getting into travel therapy, please feel free to contact us for advice and mentorship, or to get recommendations for travel therapy recruiters who can help you get your travel career started!